 Gaol Turned Museum

-Kilmainham Gaol is now a museum and memorial site that showcases the history of Irish nationalism through guided tours of the place.
-The only you can visit the Gaol is through these guided tours.
+Kilmainham Gaol is now a museum and memorial site that showcases the history of Irish nationalism through guided tours.
+The only way you can visit the gaol is through these guided tours.

 In the Kilmainham museum, you’ll get to see items that belong to the prisoners from drawings, letters and photographs.
 The personal items on display help to bring to life the prisoners and the suffering that took place.
 It really helps to showcase the history of the jail and its occupants.
 There is also an art gallery on the top floor of the museum filled with paintings, sculptures and jewellery of prisoners from all around Ireland.